Category: Geosites of Geological Interest

-Meteora is one of the most important geological monuments of Greece.
-It is a complex of impressive rock formations, with a height of up to 200 m and a width that varies, and in some places, reaches up to 300 m.
-On the top of many of these rocks, Byzantine…
+Meteora is one of the most important geological monuments in Greece.
+It is a complex of impressive rock formations over an area of more than 7 square kilometers, with a height of up to 200 meters and a width that varies, and in some places reaches up to 300 meters….

 View moreSEARCH